 While the common western (“normal”) diet relies on carbs as the body’s main fuel source, the essential part of a healthy and nutritious low carb meal plan is teaching your body to use fat as it’s readily available energy source.

-By planning your meals to contain significantly less carbs, this diet teaches your body to use fat as it’s fuel.
+By planning your diet to contain meals with significantly less carbs, you teach your body to use fat for fuel.
 Fat is then converted into fatty acids and ketone bodies, which replaces glucose (carbohydrates after being processed in the body) as an energy source.

 This state is known as Ketosis: a continuous state where your body converts fat into energy.